- ibandronic sodium monohydrate

 Patients with hepatic impairmentNo dose adjustment is required (see section 5.2).

-Elderly population (> 65 years)No dose adjustment is necessary (see section 5.2).
+Elderly population (> 65 years)No dose adjustment is required. (see section 5.2).

-Patients with disturbances of bone and mineral metabolismHypocalcaemia and other disturbances of bone and mineral metabolism should be effectively treated before starting Bondronat therapy.
+Patients with disturbances of bone and mineral metabolismHypocalcaemia and other disturbances of bone and mineral metabolism should be effectively treated before starting Bondronat therapy for metastatic bone disease.
 Adequate intake of calcium and vitamin D is important in all patients.
 Patients should receive supplemental calcium and/or vitamin D if dietary intake is inadequate.

 Atypical fractures of the femurAtypical subtrochanteric and diaphyseal femoral fractures have been reported with bisphosphonate therapy, primarily in patients receiving long-term treatment for osteoporosis.
 These transverse or short oblique fractures can occur anywhere along the femur from just below the lesser trochanter to just above the supracondylar flare.
 These fractures occur after minimal or no trauma and some patients experience thigh or groin pain, often associated with imaging features of stress fractures, weeks to months before presenting with a completed femoral fracture.
 Fractures are often bilateral; therefore the contralateral femur should be examined in bisphosphonate-treated patients who have sustained a femoral shaft fracture.
 Poor healing of these fractures has also been reported.
 Discontinuation of bisphosphonate therapy in patients suspected to have an atypical femur fracture should be considered pending evaluation of the patient, based on an individual benefit risk assessment.During bisphosphonate treatment patients should be advised to report any thigh, hip or groin pain and any patient presenting with such symptoms should be evaluated for an incomplete femur fracture.